 Machine learning algorithms require a set of variables, commonly called features or descriptors, upon which the classification is performed.
-Because of the fragmentation of ice crystals when hitting the ground surface (e.g. Comola et al., 2017), blowing snow is expected to be characterized by much smaller particle size and much higher particle concentration than snowfall (e.g. Nishimura and Nemoto, 2005; Naaim-Bouvet et al., 2014).
-In this study, various quantitative descriptors were therefore calculated according to four different categories: the number of particles and their spread across the image, the size of the particles, the geometry of the particles and the frequency at which the images are taken.
+In this study, various quantitative descriptors were calculated according to four different categories: the number of particles and their spread across the image, the size of the particles, the geometry of the particles and the frequency at which the images are taken.
 Since it is difficult to exactly guess which descriptors are the most adequate to differentiate between blowing snow and precipitation images, an extensive collection of features was extracted from the blowing snow and precipitation subsets and compared.
 The selection of the most relevant ones is explained in the next section.
 As the classification is performed at the image level, the information on the geometry and size of each detected particle in the image was transformed into a single descriptor.
 Consequently, quantiles ranging from 0 to 1 and moments from 1 to 10 were computed out of the distribution of the considered feature within the image.
 The image frequency is a descriptor independent from the content of the image and thus from the detection of particles.
 It is therefore not affected by potential image processing issues.
 As each image comes with its attributed timestamp, the average number of images per minute was calculated with a moving window.
 The full list of all computed descriptors is displayed in Appendix A. The extraction of features was conducted with the MATLAB Image Processing Toolbox, in particular the function regionprops2.